oracle/terraform-provider-oci/docs/datasources/core/cpes.md

 # oci\_core\_cpe

-[Cpe Reference][7f9e168e]
+**API:** [Cpe Reference][7f9e168e]

   [7f9e168e]: https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Cpe/ "CpeReference"

 List Customer-Premises Equipment objects (CPEs).
-A virtual representation of the actual router on-premises at your site at your end of the IPSec VPN connection.
+These are a virtual representation of the actual router on-premises at your site at your end of the IPSec VPN connection.

 ## Example Usage